 Meyerhoff Scholars are selected for their interests in the sciences, engineering, mathematics, or computer science and their plans to pursue a Ph.D. or combined M.D./Ph.D. in the sciences or engineering.
 The selection committee considers academic performance, standardized test scores, recommendation letters, and proven commitment to community service.

 Historically, application to the Meyerhoff Program was initiated through nomination.
 While it is no longer a requirement to be nominated for our program, it is highly encouraged.
 Nominations are most frequently submitted by high school administrators, guidance counselors, or teachers.
-Deserving students may also be nominated by other adults who are influential in their educational and personal lives, including community leaders and mentors.
+Deserving students may also be nominated by other adults who are influential in their educational and personal lives, including community leaders, mentors, and family.

 The typical application and selection process is as follows: